Which are the most spoken languages in the Americas? You will probably guess a few, but others might come as a surprise.

 Nowadays, there are between 8.5 and 10 million Quechua speakers.

 It is difficult to pinpoint their exact number.
-That is because some Native populations are not overly fond of European ideas such as birth registration and census.
+That is because some Native populations are not overly fond of European ideas such as birth registration and census -even though they are mandatory in their countries they live in.
 Furthermore, Quechua-speakers live up in the imposing Andes Mountains, in remote areas, and census takers may bypass them inadvertently.

 Nonetheless, there are estimates.
 On the conservative side, it is thought that 21% of Bolivians speak Quechua (2,400,000), 13.6% of Peruvians (3,800,000), and 13% of Ecuadorians (some 2,300,000).
 Some of them are monolingual, while others are also fluent in Spanish.